navarmn/postgresSQL_docker/01_container_with_postgres/README.md

-Using the a container with only the database
+Using a database isolated in a container
 ======

 This part explains how to create a **container** with PostgreSQL version 10 to communicate your application with it.